Octavius-Dante/Arthelais/ex_11/Readme.md

 </br>

-Considering the above JSon model let build the address reference for follwoing scenarios
+Considering the above JSon model let build the address reference for following scenarios
+</br> since its array the index starts with zero '0' (0,1,2,3,4,5...)
 </br> </br>

 Scenario 1 - we need to know the salary of *Carlisle*